A tour of Osborne House and Gardens on the Isle of Wight

 |

-...in Swiss Cottage's grounds is this bathing machine.
-Queen
+...on in Swiss Cottage's grounds we found this bathing machine.

-Victoria is credited with popularising sea bathing, but in Victorian
+Queen Victoria is credited with popularising sea bathing, but in

-days they were a modest lot and required this contraption to change on
+Victorian days they were a modest lot and required this contraption to

-the beach.
-Hmmm, maybe it'll make a great garden shed!
+change in.
+Hmmm, it would make a great garden shed!

 |